Skip to content

 Changing course after you submit, before offers

-You can swap an unsubmitted choice, but once a choice has been sent to a university, it's effectively locked.
-UCAS's withdraw-choice tool lets you pull a course, and if it's before the 29 January 2026 equal consideration deadline, you can replace it.
-After that, the January deadline has passed and any new choices count as late applications.
+You can swap an unsubmitted choice.
+Once a choice has been sent to a university, it's locked.
+UCAS's withdraw-choice tool lets you pull a course, and if it's before the equal-consideration deadline (13 January 2027 for 2027 entry), you can replace it.
+After that, new choices count as late applications.

 Changing course after you hold an offer